aidanboyne/COMPASS/annotated/README.md

 #### Known Issues
 - High memory usage.
 Standard Hoffman account may not support scripts and may cause unexpected termination.
-    - Solution: Move to project-guillom folder which is set up with higher specs.
+    - Solution: Move to project-guillom folder which is set up with higher specs
--

 ### TODO:
 - Maintain steps.txt as you figure it out